jeromepar/arduino_libs/README.md

 # arduino_libs
-Personal Libs developped for the Arduino
+Personal Libs developped/adapted for the Arduino

 -----------------------